 Modelling opportunities are commonly delivered through Computer-Assisted Career Guidance Systems (CACGS), which are interactive computer programmes that can be accessed and operated independently for use in self-assessment and career exploration.
-CACGS typically provide descriptions of occupations and associated education and training requirements, as well as self-assessment tools to help identify and model potential career matches.
+CACGS typically provide descriptions of occupations and associated education and training requirements, as well as selfassessment tools to help identify and model potential career matches.
 They are a key feature of modern career guidance services (including the National Careers Service in England), although there is limited robust evidence of their overall effectiveness as compared to more traditional modes of delivery.

 McLaren (2014) examined the efficacy of a newly developed CACGS used alone and the same CACGS used in conjunction with a 90-minute structured workshop intervention, as compared to a 'business as usual' control group.
 The findings, based on a sample of 609 further and higher education students, indicated that the CACGS plus workshop condition was effective in improving career decision-making self-efficacy, and outcome expectations strivings, as well as reducing career decision-making difficulties (McLaren, 2014).
+Likewise, Gati and Levin (2013) asserted that when computerised assessments were incorporated into the counselling process both approaches benefited the client in their career decision-making.
+Their research on assessments of career indecision showed that the individual's dispositions displayed in the assessments and analysed automatically (e.g. whether an individual is more analytic in their thinking or holistic) helped to inform the counselling approach and the way the counsellor conveyed information and communicated with the individual.

-This builds on a number of previous smaller-scale studies conducted with CACGS, which suggest that whilst they represent a relatively effective form of career intervention, they are not as effective as face-to-face interventions like individual counselling and structured groups, and are more effective when combined with a face-to-face intervention.
+These studies build on a number of previous smaller-scale studies conducted with CACGS, which suggest that whilst they represent a relatively effective form of career intervention, they are not as effective as face-to-face interventions like individual counselling and structured groups, and are more effective when combined with a face-to-face intervention.